kahboom/nerdycode.com/src/posts/2020/web-components.md

 ## In Conclusion

 Web components have been around for a long time now, and they don't seem to have taken off as quickly as one would hope.
 But we're only just getting started.
-Polyfills are a small cost to pay for the flexibility that web components provide us, and I don't think they'll be going anywhere anytime soon.